Copyright Act of 1976: History and purpose

 Barbara Ringer called the new law "a balanced compromise that comes down on the authors' and creators' side in almost every instance."
 The law was almost exclusively discussed in publishers' and librarians' journals, with little discussion in the mainstream press.
-The claimed advantage of the law's extension of the term of subsisting copyrights was that "royalties will be paid to widows and heirs for an extra 19 years for such about-to-expire copyrights as those on Sherword Anderson's Winesburg, Ohio".
-The other intent of the extension was to protect authors' rights "for life plus 50 years—the most common term internationally and the one Twain fought for in his lifetime".
+The claimed advantage of the law's extension of the term of subsisting copyrights was that "royalties will be paid to widows and heirs for an extra 19 years for such about-to-expire copyrights as those on Sherwood Anderson's Winesburg, Ohio".
+The other intent of the extension was to protect authors' rights "for life plus 50 years—the most common term internationally and the one [Mark] Twain fought for in his lifetime".
 Further extensions of both term and scope had been desired by some, as outlined in a Time article.

 Significant portions of the Act

 The 1976 Act, through its terms, displaces all previous copyright laws in the United States insofar as those laws conflict with the Act.
 Those include prior federal legislation, such as the Copyright Act of 1909, and extend to all relevant common law and state copyright laws.